Amateur D.B. Cooper investigator to sue FBI to examine plane hijacker’s tie

 PORTLAND, Ore.
 (KOIN) – An amateur D.B.
-Cooper investigator plans to sue the Federal Bureau of Investigation because he thinks he may have found a key to solving the case.
+Cooper investigator plans to sue the FBI because he thinks he may have found a key to solving the case.

-D.B.
-Cooper investigator Eric Ulis wants to examine the hijacker’s tie because investigators may have missed a feature that could contain DNA.
+Eric Ulis has been investigating the case of D.B.
+Cooper, the man who hijacked a flight in the 1970s before leaping from the plane and disappearing.
+Ulis is now hoping to examine the hijacker’s tie because he believes investigators may have missed a feature that could contain DNA.

-Ulis says he discovered a spindle in a tie “precisely like DB.
+Ulis tells Nexstar’s KOIN that he discovered a spindle in a tie “precisely like DB.
 Cooper’s,” that rises up.
-Ulis says he talked to previous D.B.
+He says he talked to previous D.B.
 Cooper FBI investigators who told him they didn’t realize the tie has the adjustable spindle.

-KOIN 6 News interviewed Ulis who’s traveling to Washington D.C. to file a federal lawsuit under the Freedom of Information Act on Wednesday to try to force the FBI to allow him and a DNA expert to examine the tie, then use ancestry genealogy.
+KOIN spoke with Ulis, who is traveling to Washington D.C. to file a federal lawsuit under the Freedom of Information Act on Wednesday to try to force the FBI to allow him and a DNA expert to examine the tie, then use ancestry genealogy.

+The mystery of Cooper’s true identity and what happened after he dropped out of the rear of a Boeing 727 on Nov.
+24, 1971, the night before Thanksgiving, has become a decadeslong source of popular interest.

+Cooper bought a $20 ticket from Portland, Oregon, to Seattle-Tacoma International Airport under the name “Dan Cooper,” but a mix-up in an early report about the “skyjacking” dubbed him D.B., and the name stuck, according to the Associated Press.
+Cooper, who wore dark sunglasses and a business suit, gave a note to a flight attendant just after takeoff that read, “Miss, I have a bomb and would like you to sit by me.”

 “They’ve given access to the tie two separate times before to private scientists, private individuals, once in 2009 and once in 2011, and this could actually solve the case.”